Your New Pet Guide: Caring for a New Cat or New Dog

 Outfit Your Pet with External ID

 Before you start thinking about bowls, toys and treats, make sure your pet has a collar and ID tags.
 Even if your pet is safely enclosed in your home, mistakes happen.
-We particularly recommend these great tags designed by Michelson Found Animals!
+We particularly recommend these great tags .
 There are options for dogs and cats.
 On the ID tag, engrave your pet’s name and your phone number.
 If your animal doesn’t have a name yet, just put down your last name.
 Also invest in a leash for a new dog.

 Pet-Proof Your Home